Arjun4522/DeepTrace/README.md

 # DeepTrace: Deep Packet Inspection–based Behavioral Flow Embedding System

 DeepTrace is a system for deep packet inspection (DPI) and behavioral flow embedding.
-It captures network packets, extracts detailed features from the flows, and is designed to generate numerical embeddings for anomaly detection, traffic analysis, and other network security applications.
+It captures network packets, extracts detailed features from the flows, and generates numerical embeddings for anomaly detection, traffic analysis, and other network security applications.

 ## Features